Each one of us (the human body) burns an average of about 100W, ie ~2kWh/day,

 disproportionately-high carbon footprint compared to our energy uses.

-Food miles are only part of the story: eg less energy may be used in growing a
+Food miles are only a small part of the story: eg less energy may be used in

 with the assistance of more heating and fertiliser but closer to the consumer.